Towerism/dotfiles/README.md

 ### Themes

 This dotfile setup is designed to allow the user to change the theme on the fly.
 Themes can be loaded randomly, or selectively, on the fly based on wallpapers stored in .wallpapers folder.
-Use `Super+Shift+t` to load a random theme.
-Or use the `~/.scripts/load-theme .wallpapers/<path>` to load a specific theme based on the chosen wallpaper.
-Pywal is used to dynamically, and repeatably, create a colorscheme based on the chosen wallpaper.
-The colorscheme will be applied to the terminal, polybar, and dunst notifications.
+In addition to `Super+t` which allows you to select a theme based on a wallpaper, there is a special theme mode for loading and deleting themes.

 ## oni